oslabs-beta/synapse/README.md

   4. If Client B were to ```PATCH /message/0```, that request would also invalidate the state of ```/message``` held by client A.

-This default behavior is inherent to RESTful systems and cannot be changed within synapse; however, it can be extended.
+This default behavior is inherent to RESTful systems and cannot be changed within Synapse; however, it can be extended.
 Lets consider a complete example of a ```Message``` resource.
 In this example, the messages will be stored in memory and we will intend for them to be subscribed to in a real-time application.

 ```javascript
 import { Resource, State, fields, decorators } from '@synapsejs/synapse';